 Remember that your skin type can affect how products work.
 So you need to understand your skin in order to get the right treatment.
 Using the wrong products can cause breakouts, cause redness, or worsen blemishes.

 Hence it is best to find out what skin type you have and build your customized skin care routine around that.
-You should also take note of product elements to see if specific ingredients are causing unwanted skin reactions.
+You should also take note of product elements to see if specific active ingredients are causing unwanted skin reactions.